Bonsucro Impact Fund

 Stage 1 – the concept note

-Applicants prepare a short concept note outlining the project idea.
-The template can be found in English, Spanish and Portuguese.
+Applicants submit a short concept note outlining the project idea through our dedicated online form.
+The offline template can be found below in English, Spanish and Portuguese.
 These concept notes are evaluated by the Project Selection Committee.

 Stage 2 – the full proposal